 \section{Discussion}

-Studies demonstrated that specific mutations on the GABA-A receptors are able to eliminate or at least greatly weaken propofol anesthetic sensitivity \citep{belelli1997interaction,mihic1997sites}, concluded that GABA-A receptors are the main molecular target of propofol on the central nervous system, and the drug pharmacological effects occur mainly due to the modulation of GABA-A receptors.
+Studies demonstrated that specific mutations on the GABA-A receptors are able to eliminate or at least significantly weaken propofol anesthetic sensitivity \citep{belelli1997interaction,mihic1997sites} and concluded that GABA-A receptors are the main molecular target of propofol on the central nervous system, and the drug's pharmacological effects occur mainly due to the modulation of GABA-A receptors.
 The molecular mechanism of action has also been described.
 When propofol binds post-synaptically to GABA-A receptors, it potentiates inward chloride currents, which results in the hyperpolarization of the post-synaptic neurons and thus promotes inhibition \citep{bai1999general,hemmings2005emerging}.
 By enhancing gabaergic inhibition at the thalamic reticular nucleus, propofol decreases excitatory inputs from the thalamus to the cortex.
-However, these inhibitory effects of propofol do not lead to a complete brain inactivation, but promote large numbers of brain circuits to act in a coordinated manner, and lead to a state characterized by highly structured electrophysiological oscillatory patterns \citep{ching2014modeling}, which constitute a remarkable signature of propofol on the EEG.
+However, these inhibitory effects of propofol do not lead to a complete brain inactivation but promote large numbers of brain circuits to act in a coordinated manner and lead to a state characterized by highly structured electrophysiological oscillatory patterns \citep{ching2014modeling}, which constitute a distinctive signature of propofol on the EEG.

-By recording electrophysiological activity from both the thalamus (different higher-order thalamic nuclei) and the cortex (different layers of the medial pre-frontal cortex) simultaneously in propofol anesthetized rats, \citep{flores2017thalamocortical} verified that the alpha oscillations are synchronized between the thalamus and the cortex, therefore evidenced that the thalamus and the cortex enter into an oscillatory coherent state \citep{flores2017thalamocortical}.
-This coordinated cortico-thalamic oscillatory state is often regarded to be correlated with the anesthetic-induced unconsciousness conditions.
-However, it is still unclear how these consistently observed patterns are precisely related to mechanisms that promote unconsciousness under propofol-induced general anesthesia \citep{lewis2012rapid}.
+By recording electrophysiological activity from both the thalamus (different higher-order thalamic nuclei) and the cortex (different layers of the medial prefrontal cortex) simultaneously in propofol anesthetized rats, \citep{flores2017thalamocortical} verified that the alpha oscillations are synchronized between the thalamus and the cortex, therefore evidenced that the thalamus and the cortex enter into an oscillatory coherent state \citep{flores2017thalamocortical}.
+This coordinated cortico-thalamic oscillatory state is often regarded as being correlated with anesthetic-induced unconsciousness conditions.
+However, it still needs to be determined how these consistently observed patterns are precisely related to mechanisms that promote unconsciousness under propofol-induced general anesthesia \citep{lewis2012rapid}.